mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 - **Executors** JVM processes that: accept tasks from the driver, execute those tasks and return results to the driver
 - Use **slots** (interchangeable with CPU cores or threads) for running tasks in parallel

-- *Execution Modes* - Tying Logical Components to Physical Arch
+- *Execution Modes* - Tying Logical Components to Physical Arch - where the driver/executors are physically located
   - in cluster/client the cluster manager is SEPARATE machine from client/driver

 ![Spark Logical Components in Cluster Mode ](./images/Spark_runtimeArch_01.png)
 - Cluster Mode (this is DB config - since DB driver schedules tasks across executors)
   - User submits pre-compiled JAR, Py script or R script to cluster manager